upsidedownlabs/msptool/mspdebug/README.md

 To compile it in linux I executed `make` command in the source directory.
 To compile it in Windows 10 before running `make` I had to edit some things in Makefile, find more info [here](https://github.com/dlbeer/mspdebug/issues/101#issuecomment-760713289).

+##### Updates:

-Update: The manually compiled mspdebug for Linux has been replaced with the mspdebug from Energia (energia-1.8.10E23/hardware/tools/mspdebug/mspdebug).
+1. The manually compiled mspdebug for Linux has been replaced with the mspdebug from Energia (energia-1.8.10E23/hardware/tools/mspdebug/mspdebug).
 The previous binary required some extra library but, the recent binary is standalone.
 Thanks to Energia project team!
+2. Mac OSx binary is taken directly from Energia.

 # rom-bsl.exe